kevingillispie/browser-extension-clickup/README.md

 # ClickUp Customizer Browser Extension

-Feature requests may never materialize, so this browser extension adds the features we want... now!
+ClickUp feature requests may never materialize, so this browser extension adds the features we want... now!

 ## Tech Stack